Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Introduction

-Recently, a connection between age of information and remote estimation of time-varying processes (e.g., Wiener process or Ornstein-Uhlenbeck (OU) process) was established in \cite{tsai2020unifying,sun2017remote,ornee2019sampling}.
-One of the remote estimation objectives in these early studies is to design an optimal sampling policy to minimize the long-term average minimum mean square error (MMSE).
-These early studies have shown that if the sampling policy is independent of the signal being sampled, the optimal sampling problem is equivalent to minimizing a function of age.
-However, among these studies, the estimator obtains the signal samples that are subject to delay, but neglects the instant noisy observation.
+In \cite{sun2017remote} and \cite{ornee2019sampling}, a connection between age of information and remote estimation of time-varying processes (e.g., Wiener process or Ornstein-Uhlenbeck (OU) process) was established.
+One of the remote estimation objectives in these early studies was to design an optimal sampling policy to minimize the long-term average minimum mean square error (MMSE).
+The MMSE is a function of the age if the sampling policy is independent of the signal being sampled \cite{tsai2020unifying,sun2017remote,ornee2019sampling,huang2020real}.
+Among these studies, the estimator obtains the exact signal samples subject to delay.
+However, the estimator neglects the instant and inexact signal samples.
 For example, in vehicular networks, the estimator can estimate a signal via both the exact signal samples from the remote sensor and the instant camera streaming from the close vehicle sensor over time.
-To consider both the delayed signal samples and the instant noisy observations, we will apply the Kalman Filter \cite{poor2013introduction} and study the relationship between the new MMSE with age of information.
+To consider both the delayed and instant signal samples, we will apply the Kalman Filter \cite[Chapter 7]{poor2013introduction} and study the relationship between the MMSE and age of information.